-ASC 606 is the new revenue recognition standard that applies to all businesses - public, private and non profit - that enter into contracts with customers to transfer goods or services.
-Based on the 2017 and 2018 deadlines, both publicly traded and privately held companies should be ASC 606 compliant.
+ASC 606 is the revenue recognition standard that applies to all businesses - public, private and non profit - that enter into contracts with customers to transfer goods or services.
 This standard requires businesses to recognize revenue when promised goods or services are delivered to the customer and the total consideration an entity anticipates receiving in exchange for the goods or services should match the amount of revenue recognized.